 Health Insurance Options After Leaving a Job

 Losing employer-sponsored health coverage after leaving a job might have you worried.
 The good news is most people have access to several options to get health insurance, even if they don’t have access to another employer-sponsored plan.

 Consolidated Omnibus Budget Reconciliation Act (COBRA)

 The Consolidated Omnibus Budget Reconciliation Act, most commonly known as COBRA, is a law that allows you and certain family members to stay on your current group health insurance plan in certain circumstances.
 COBRA coverage is temporary coverage that can be used to provide continued health insurance for you, your spouse, former spouses, and your dependent children.

 A COBRA plan usually provides coverage for up to 18 months.
 However, you’ll have to cover the full cost of the premiums—plus an administrative fee—yourself.
-This can make COBRA coverage expensive, especially if you don’t have a source of income.
+This can make COBRA plans expensive, especially if you don't have an income.

 Although COBRA can be expensive, reasons you might consider it after leaving your job include:

 - You already have a new job and only need coverage for a month or two until your new benefits kick in.

 - You’ve met your deductible on your current health plan for the year.

 A popular alternative to COBRA coverage is to purchase an individual or family health insurance plan through the health insurance marketplace.
 Leaving your job and losing your employer's health coverage qualifies you for a special enrollment period through the marketplace.
 Coverage can start as soon as the first day of the month after you lose your coverage.